All Episodes

 I just moved to Florida four weeks ago.

-You know, these influencers on YouTube that no business being millionaires because they have nothing to offer than whatever they're doing on Facebook, there's no substance.
+You know, you've got influencers on YouTube that got no business being millionaires because they have nothing to offer than whatever they're doing on Facebook.

-Um you think you you think if somebody just looks good and maybe doesn't have as good a track record, and the guy that maybe um has the best track record, best policies, greater success.
+So you think if somebody just looks good and maybe doesn't have as good a track record, and the guy that maybe has the best track record, best policies, greater success, you think people will look more towards the presentation than the actual results?

 Well, you know, I do only because we're talking about governors.

-So Florida people, people in the South Matt section know about him.
+So Florida people, people in the South Net section know about him.

-You got people in California and out there.
+You got people of California and out there.

-So I just think it's it's gonna be a rough road.
+So I just think it's going to be a rough road.

 Thank you, my friend.